nitad54448/win10-installer-yappari-v5-2023/README.md

 A<sub>w</sub>=1/(Q $\sqrt{2})$

-If the thickness of the diffusion layer is known, two other models can be applied.
+For a finite space (or time) diffusion and if the thickness of the diffusion layer is known, two other models can be applied.
 The Warburg "open" describes the impedance of diffusion with __reflective boundary__.
 The formula used here is

 Z<sub>o</sub>=(A<sub>w</sub>/ $\sqrt{jω})$ coth(B $\sqrt{jω})$